rwxrob/zet/20210825172754/README.md

 `:=` and suddenly I was asking, "How can I just have a variable parameter expansion without having to assign it to anything?"
 Then, and only then, did I fully understand the true value of "the null command" (`:`).
 Guess what?
-You can even combine them if they are short enough
+You can even combine them if they are short enough:

 ```bash
 : "${EDITOR:=vi}" "${PAGER:=more}"